top of page

 CPD-4.jpg

-Lieutenant Anthony Hodgkins began his career in law enforcement earlier than most, at the age of eighteen.
-After graduating from Northeast Georgia Law Enforcement Academy in 2005, he started as a uniform patrol officer with the Union County Sheriff’s Office, later joining their SWAT team as a breacher and shield operator.
+Lieutenant Anthony Hodgkins began his career in law enforcement in 2005.
+After graduating from Northeast Georgia Law Enforcement Academy, he started as a uniform patrol officer with the Union County Sheriff’s Office, later joining their SWAT team as a breacher and shield operator.
 Lt.
-Hodgkins served as the agency liaison for the Governor’s Office of Highway Safety regional traffic network and served as a field training officer for incoming officers.
-In 2012, Lt.
-Hodgkins joined the Forsyth County Sheriff’s Office, serving out of the North Precinct in uniform patrol, but moved to the School Resource Officer unit in 2013.
-In 2017, Lt.
-Hodgkins began his post-secondary education journey.
-He first graduated from Reinhardt University with an Associates of Business Administration.
-He has recently graduated from the University of North Georgia with a Bachelors in Political Science, and is currently completing his Masters in Public Administration.
-Before joining the Cumming Police Department, Lt.
-Hodgkins served in the Office of Professional Standards as an instructor and supervisor.
+Hodgkins served as the agency regional liaison for the Governor’s Office of Highway Safety, a field training officer, and first-line supervisor.
+In 2012, he joined the Forsyth County Sheriff’s Office, serving out of the North Precinct in uniform patrol, but moved to the School Resource unit in 2013.
 Lt.
-Hodgkins has served as a sergeant in uniform patrol, provided input for budgets, personnel, fleet and much more since beginning his service with the Cumming Police Department.
+Hodgkins then served in the Office of Professional Standards as an instructor and supervisor.
+In 2019, Lt.
+Hodgkins joined the Cumming Police Department, where he has served as a sergeant in uniform patrol, provided input for budgets, personnel, fleet and hiring and much more during the period of initial growth.
+He holds an Associates of Business Administration from Reinhardt University, Bachelors in Political Science from the University of North Georgia, a Masters in Public Administration from the University of North Georgia, and certificate from the University of Louisville in Organizational Management.
 Lt.
-Hodgkins has many instructor certifications and supervises other instructors within the agency, with a great understanding of how important proper training is for law enforcement officers.
-In his recent promotion to Lieutenant, Lt.
-Hodgkins will be responsible for the uniform patrol division, traffic enforcement unit, tactical operations, training, fleet, equipment and recruiting.
-Lt.
-Hodgkins believes that through proper leadership, the Cumming Police Department will continue to progress and provide the utmost professionalism and standards for our community.
+Hodgkins is currently pursuing his Doctorate in Strategic Leadership at Liberty University.
+He has many instructor certifications and supervises the instructors and field training officers within the agency, with a great understanding of how important proper training is for law enforcement.

 LT.
 ANTHONY HODGKINS